 It’s our list of best real estate investing podcasts, so we reserve the right to list ourselves too!

-In our Live Off Rents podcast, we cover rental investing, passive income from real estate, financial independence and retiring early (FIRE), property management, and other landlord-related topics.
+In our Live Off Rents podcast, we cover rental investing, passive income from real estate, financial independence and retiring early (FIRE), property management, passive real estate syndications, real estate trends, and more.

 Deni and I intentionally aim to keep the episodes short, punchy, and filler-free.
-No time-wasting tangents here — most episodes range from 15-20 minutes, packed with content.
+No time-wasting tangents here — most episodes range from 15-25 minutes, packed with content and actionable advice.

 We also broadcast them live, to allow audience interaction and live questions.
 That makes the episodes less polished and more raw, which not everyone appreciates, but we launched the podcast first and foremost as a way to connect with our audience.
 We don’t need our egos stroked by editing out every snafu or verbal stumble; we keep it real.